Hugo Troll Race: Release

-Hugo Troll Race was announced by Hugo Games A/S for the iPhone and iPad in early July 2012.
+Hugo Troll Race was released by Hugo Games A/S for the iPhone and iPad in early July 2012.
 It has been originally released as a commercial product, before switching to the free-to-play model.
 It was also released as Hugo Troll Race HD for the iPad, and a PC version was released by Software Pyramide in Germany.

 An ice age theme was added in October 2012.
 In January 2013, a jungle theme came with an update and the game was made free to play.
 In the first Krea Medie Hugo merchandise, Adimex released a line of Hugo Troll Race themed bath products in 2013.
-In April 2013, the game was again updated to feature a "TrollCopter" and new playable characters such as Indiana Troll, Agent Hugo and Hugolina.
-In July 2013, the Surfer's Cove update added a sea scenario and two more new characters.
+In April, the game was again updated to feature a "TrollCopter" and new playable characters such as MicHugo TrollMacher, Snoop Troll, Indiana Troll, Agent Hugo, El Capitan, Sven Goldentroll, Hoshi Troll, Hugo and Hugolina.
+In July, the Surfer's Cove update added a sea scenario and two more new characters Aloha Troll and Nalu Troll.
 Further characters, stages, and vehicles were added later.